aznxluvlyguy4u/wiki1/Home.md

 - Make sure the [Serverless NPM package](https://serverless.com) is installed

-- Create a _properties.json_ file containing environment variables in the _root_ of a any (serverless) function module (thus not in _core_) of the following structure:
+- Create a `properties.json` file containing environment variables in the `root` of any (serverless) function module (thus not in _core_ module) of the following structure:

 ```json
 {